2 days, 13 Instructional Hours

-In today’s competitive business world, organizations are having to take on an increasing number of projects without the luxury of increasing headcount.
+In today’s competitive business world, organizations are taking on an increasing number of projects without the luxury of increasing headcount.
 More and more, personnel from every industry, without fundamental project management skills, are being thrust into the role of project manager.

-If you are one of these “accidental” project managers, Practical Project Management will give you fundamental project management tools so that you and your current staff/team can “hit the floor, running.”
-This course will give you the skills to effectively and efficiently manage and complete more projects, successfully, on time, and under budget.
+If you are one of these accidental project managers, Practical Project Management will give you fundamental project management tools so that you and your current staff/team can hit the floor, running.
+This course will give you the skills to effectively and efficiently manage and complete more projects, successfully, on time, and on budget.

-- Meet project objectives, scope, schedule, and budget
+- Define and meet project objectives, scope, schedule, and budget

 - Prepare a project charter and/or project A3